Skip to Content

 • Working memory and information integration

-• Executive functions such as inhibition, planning, and judgement
+• Executive functions such as inhibiting automatic responses, planning and organising work, and judgement under pressure.

-Lapses in these domains are not random.
-They are predictable under certain conditions, particularly when demands exceed cognitive capacity.
-Safety control systems should be designed to accommodate for these known limits of the human system.
+Lapses in these domains are predictable under certain conditions, particularly when demands exceed capacity.
+Safety control systems can be designed with consideration of these known limits of the human system.

 A finding of human error prevents identification of modifiable contributors to an incident, or to risk.
 It is important to consider the individual factors in person-environment interactions to learn how we can improve the safety systems so the system doesn't fail in the face of normal human lapses.
 This enables proactive identification of risk factors before incidents occur.
 And the human and organizational performance principle is important: Blame fixes nothing.